Unix

 | = pipe output into the next command

-while in the sbin directory you can add users with the following:
+in the sbin directory you can add users with the

 ./adduser –c “ftp guest” -d /home/iserguest -p secretpassword